pypa/packaging.python.org/source/tutorials/distributing-packages.rst

   use a plaintext HTTP or unverified HTTPS connection on some Python versions, allowing your username and password to be intercepted during transmission.

+.. tip:: The reStructuredText parser used on PyPI is **not** Sphinx!
+  Furthermore, to ensure safety of all users, certain kinds of URLs and directives are forbidden or stripped out (e.g., the ``.. raw::`` directive). **Before** trying to upload your distribution, you should check to see if your brief / long descriptions provided in ``setup.py`` are valid.
+  You can do this by following the instructions for the `pypa/readme_renderer <https://github.com/pypa/readme_renderer>`_ tool.

 Create an account
 -----------------